 Here at Travelbag, we have been booking holidays for over 30 years.
 With a range of booking options, highly trained travel agents and a wealth of knowledge on the area, it is no wonder we are the number one holiday specialist for your top holiday destinations.
-With an enormous range of 2016/17 flights and holidays to Borneo leaving from all top UK Airports, we have something to suit every budget and requirement.
-We also have discounted fares throughout the busy summer period and also through Christmas and New Year 2016/2017.
-Plus save even more when you book in advance on any First, Business or Economy UK to Borneo flight.
+With an enormous range of 2017/18 flights and holidays to Borneo leaving from all top UK Airports, we have something to suit every budget and requirement.
+W

 We are committed to providing you with an efficient service that offers fantastic value for money.
 With the best value and greatest service, booking your dream trip to Borneo just got easier.
 Whether it’s a short break, holiday or sightseeing tour, we’re certain our fantastic UK to Borneo holidays just can’t be beaten.